 For spilled food, gently gather and remove what solid material you can with something like a dull knife.
 Add water and blot.
 Then, using the highest suction function available, vacuum back and forth, working the stain with water as you go until it is completely clean.

 Vacuums can come with a rotating brush, a beater bar, or only suction, and you will want to choose your vacuum type according to the kind of carpet you have.
 Vacuum your carpet regularly to prevent soil from embedding itself in the fibers, and keep traffic and other factors in mind when considering a professional cleaning every 12 to 18 months.
 Heave furniture dents can be removed by stroking the dented area with the edge of a coin.
 Use scissors to clip snags and stickers – pulling on them may damage your carpet.
 If your carpet is burned, clip the tops of the burnt fibers off with curved scissors.
 You may need to patch or replace sections that are burnt too severely.
 For extensive water damage, consult a professional to dry your carpet from top to bottom.

-At Precision Flooring, we take pride in the quality of our carpet floors.
+At Precision Flooring & Design, we take pride in the quality of our carpet floors.
 We warrant to the original purchaser of our carpet floors against any defects caused during manufacturing, installation, and finishing.

 If recommended care and curing times are adhered to, Precision Flooring & Design will warranty the integrity of the finish and installation for a period of one year.
 In order for carpet floors to maintain their beauty and life, proper care is required.
 Due to the subjective nature of the care, these floors will receive, Precision Flooring & Design is only able to warrant the floors against any and all problems related to the improper installation or failure of any stains and finishes used.
 Precision Flooring & Design will not be responsible for the damage to a floor resulting from the carelessness of other trades in the construction process or negligence by the builder/homeowner.